cakemanager/docs/docs/Callbacks.md

-Callbacks
+Events and Callbacks
 =========

 The CakeManager registers multiple callbacks.
 This is helpfull to make your app flexible.
 Plugins are able to do stuff automatically, and you are able to keep your code clean.

-All callbacks will be documented in this section
+All callbacks will be documented in this section.

+To get a clear view about the request-flow, read [this section: Request Flow](Request-Flow.md).

 Components
 ==========